Frequently Asked Questions

 A: The short answer is no. When sailing out of mainland data coverage, our onboard satellite communication system is only meant for necessary sailing operations, mainly for GPS positioning and tracking, light data downloads like weather forecast files, and in case of an emergency.
 It doesn’t allow for any personal vocal or written communications or data downloads (films, music, personal messages).

 While you’ll be able to enjoy personal data connection when in proximity of mainland 4/5G coverage, always check your roaming options with your carrier, as data overages can be quite costly.
-You may also get an eSim with short-term data packages through some dedicated apps on iPhone or Android.
+You may also get an eSim with short-term data packages through some dedicated apps on iPhone or Android, such as Saily.

 Q: Will my relatives or friends be able to track my passage at all time?